TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Detailed Design Heat Generation.md

 This model should give an approximation of the the system dynamics, but it would be necessary to experimentally collect data in order to find values of K and tau which cannot be accomplished until the coil and pipe hardware are implemented.
 Thus this model will serve primarily as an approximation of the expected dynamics to make the PID constants a bit easier to predict.

 It is difficult to accurately predict the exact response of the system without having an physical model of the pipe and coil.
 Typical system identification using the black box method requires the ability to get experimental data from the system given a known input and output [5].
 An alternative method is to analytically derive the transfer function of the system using the laws of physics.
 This would require knowledge about the material, the resistance, the length, and the diameter of the section of the pipe heated; the number of turns of and the material of the coil; and knowledge about thermodynamics.
+It is difficult to determine analytically the exact temperature output in response to a certain current input.

+It is more practical and efficient to experimentally derive the plant dynamics when able, but this will not be practical for this application until Capstone 2 Spring 2026 (currently Capstone 1 Fall 2025) when the team is able to start constructing the physical system and able to obtain experimental data.
+When the team is experimenting with the system in Spring 2026 the current delivered to the coil will be kept low with the ability to stop the system using an emergency stop if the temperature output is suspected of being unstable.
+Once this data is obtained it will be possible to analytically and experimentally determine the values for the PID constants.

-PID control is implemented using C code to ensure compatibility with the Nucleo-STM32L476RG.
+This systems PID control is implemented using C code to ensure compatibility with the Nucleo-STM32L476RG.
+It is possible to implement PID control using dedicated PID blocks using PLC or LabVIEW software, but these items would add unneccessary cost and compatibility issues to the system.
+Implementing PID control using C code is best to keep costs low and maximize compatibility with the Nucleo.

 Thermocouples are used as the sensors to meet customer specs.
 Thermocouples operate by producing a Seebeck voltage in reponse to metals being heated, and this voltage can be measured by an ADC (analog to digital converter) to tell the controller the measured temperature of the part [6].
 Thermocouple sensors themselves do not require any power to operate, but thermocouples do require power for their peripherals interpreting the data being sent.
 For this subsystem, the only peripheral is the thermocouple amplifier, which only consumes approximately 1 milliWatt [12].